 The USM Anywhere Sensor deployed on VMware provides the ability to monitor the packets on networks that you select by attaching one of the Sensor network interfaces to a port configured in promiscuous modeMode in which network IDS monitoring operates in passive listening mode, checking all IP packet traffic passing through it for threats. on a virtual switch.
 This also requires that port mirroringMethod of network monitoring in which a system passively collects network traffic on the same ports as other network devices. is enabled on the upstream physical switch to which the ESXi host is connected.

-There is an option for you to enter credentials for either your vCenter or ESXi servers, which will allow the sensor to discover the VMs registered on the ESXi servers through the vSphere API.
-This allows for the discovery of assets and also monitors user logins within your vSphere environment and feeds the information back to USM Anywhere.
+There is an option for you to enter credentials for either your vCenter or ESXi servers, which will allow the sensor to discover the virtual machines (VMs) registered on the ESXi servers through the VMware vSphere API.
+This enables the discovery of assets and also monitors user logins within your vSphere environment and feeds the information back to USM Anywhere.

 Deployment Process Overview

 The deployment process for an initial USM Anywhere Sensor on VMware consists of these primary tasks: